-When concepting connecting trails and associated links between towns, we envisage that existing trail network utilisation will be considered.
-Access over these areas is largely within currently constrained DOC-managed Areas or Operational Forestry access.
-Land tenure ship needs to be carefully considered and consultation with landowners both currently and in the future will be a key measure of success within the development of the concept trail plan and long-term trail viability.
+When planning the multi-day backcountry Hero Trail and associated links, we envisage that existing trail network utilisation will be considered.
+Access over these areas is largely within DOC-managed areas, Regional Council Land, or Forestry access.
+Land tenureship needs to be considered, and consultation with land owners both currently and in the future will be a key measure of success within the development of the Master Trail Plan and longterm trail viability.